sarvodaya-network/sarvodaya.eu/library/index.md

 *Satyagraha* (insistence on truth) is the means to the end of a non-violent society, the non-resistance against Evil and assistance for the Good, the destruction of the logic of violence through love.
 The books and articles contained either deal with *Satyagraha* directly or are older sources that have preached the same or aspects of it, before the term itself was coined in the 20th century.

 * [Discourse on Voluntary Servitude](https://archive.org/details/0000-00-00-00-etienne-de-la-boetie-00_202201/1548-00-00_Discourse%20on%20Voluntary%20Servitude_1942_org/mode/1up) (from 1548 by Étienne de La Boétie)
 * [On the Duty of Civil Disobedience](https://www.gutenberg.org/files/71/71-h/71-h.htm) (Essay by Henry David Thoreau, originally released in 1849 under the title *Resistance to Civil Government*)
+* [The Conquest of Violence](https://archive.org/details/de-ligt-bart-the-conquest-of-violence/page/n7/mode/1up) (*An Essay on War and Revolution*, by Bart De Ligt)

 ## samyavada